 Orphan Drugs & Rare Diseases: Brazil

 The key facts about orphan drugs & rare diseases in Brazil.
-Prepared in association with Trench, Rossi e Watanabe one of Brazil’s most prestigious law firms, this is an extract from The Pharma Legal Handbook: Brazil, which can be purchased for USD 99, here.
+Prepared in association with Trench, Rossi e Watanabe one of Brazil’s most prestigious law firms, this is an extract from The Pharma Legal Handbook: Brazil, which can be purchased for GBP 99, here.

 1. What is the definition of Rare Diseases in your country?

 According to Resolution RDC No. 205/2017 issued by the National Health of Surveillance Agency (“ANVISA”), “rare diseases” are defined as diseases with incidence of up to 65 cases for every 100,000 inhabitants.

 2. Does the designation of ‘Orphan Drug’ exist in your country?
 (Does it correspond with the definition of Rare Diseases?)

 No, there is no specific definition for “Orphan Drug” in Brazilian current rules.
 However, we understand that it corresponds with the definition of Rare Diseases.

 3. What is the regulatory framework for the authorization of an Orphan Drug?
 (Is this regulatory framework based on Rare Disease status or can it alternatively be based on Orphan Drug foreign status?)

 The main applicable rule is ANVISA Resolution RDC No. 205/2017, which provides for a special procedure for approval of clinical trials, good manufacturing practices certification and registration of new drugs for rare diseases.

 The conditions for the application of this regulation are: (i) the drug is intended for the treatment, diagnosis, or prevention of a rare disease; (ii) the drug is used in a serious and debilitating condition; and (iii) it proposes to change, in a clinically substantial way, the development of the disease or allows a disease’s remission.